Contact

 Writing History in Ancient Rome

-Previous teaching includes Latin language at beginners and intermediate level; second and third year modules on violence in ancient Rome, Latin literature, Greek and Roman history, and classical reception; as well as MA modules on research methods and the role of warfare in the ancient world.
+Previous undergraduate teaching includes Latin language at all levels; a second and third year module on violence in the Roman world; and various other topics in Latin literature, Greek and Roman history, and classical reception.
+At postgraduate level I have convened modules on research methods, Greek and Roman religion, and the role of warfare in the ancient world.

 Research Summary